esa101/NetworkingPlus/README.md

 # NetworkingPlus
-Nano Tetra networking module with hidden management AP option
+Nano/Tetra networking module with more option for client AP creation.

 Just replace the files with those on the /pineapple/modules/Networking

-Do a refresh of pineapple gui management console and you should see a new checkbox.
+Do a refresh of pineapple gui management console.